When you have a wedge in your hand, you’re typically in a situation that can truly make or break a hole.

 - Compact shape and tight radius produce clean contact in tight lies, resulting in optimal spin and control

 If you are looking for a wedge that will help you with distance control and spin, this is a great option.
 Callaway is well known to produce exceptional wedges, and the Mack Daddy 5 is no exception.
 This is another wedge geared toward the more advanced player, and is a wedge you can grow into over time.
 If you’re looking for maximum forgiveness, I’d stay away from this one for now.

 Before we start looking at what goes into the best wedge for a high handicapper, it’s important to understand the basic wedge types and how they fit into your bag.

-This is a standard wedge, included with just about every set of irons out there.
+A pitching wedge is a very standard club, included with just about every set of irons out there.
 These wedges normally have about 44 to 48 degrees of loft, and will be useful on longer approach shots to the green.
 An average golfer will be able to hit their pitching wedge about 100-125 yards with a full swing.
 You can use this wedge for a standard pitch to the green around 50 yards, but I also love to use the PW for a bump and run when I’m on the edge of the rough, or right on the fringe of the green.

 The pitching wedge will have the lowest loft of all your wedges, and in turn will produce a lower shot trajectory than your other wedges.

 A Gap Wedge might also be referred to as a Utility or Attack Wedge, and generally will be 50-54 degrees of loft; my gap wedge is a 52 degree.
 The gap wedge is commonly sold as part of a set of irons, but you might find you’d like a different loft or some updated technology for this critical club.